JohnKendrick/PDielec/Sphinx/application_notes_1.rst

    Effect of volume fraction on the Bruggeman molar absorption coefficient of MgO spheres in PTFE

 :numref:`fig-mgo-varying-permittivity` shows the effect of varying the permittivity of the supporting medium.
 The calculations were performed on spherical MgO particles with a 1% volume fraction.
 The lowest permittivity is that of a vacuum (or air) and shows the highest shift of the absorption maximum to higher frequencies.
 Increasing the permittivity lowers the shift until it becomes quite small.
 A similar effect is seen for the Bruggeman mixing model.
 However, the absorption resulting for particles in a low dielectric medium is considerable broader than that seen in the Maxwell-Garnet case.
 This broadening reduces as the permittivity of the medium increases (see :numref:`fig-mgo-varying-permittivity-brug`).
+The data for this calculation can be found by looking in the :ref:`Examples` section of the installation guide under the Castep/MgO example.

 .. _fig-mgo-varying-permittivity-brug: